-NOTE 2 GOING CONCERN
+NOTE 10 - GOING CONCERN

 The accompanying financial statements have been prepared assuming that the company will continue as a going concern.
+As discussed in the notes to the financial statements, the Company has experienced losses from inception.
 The Company's financial position and operating results raise substantial doubt about its ability to continue as a going concern.
 The financial statements do not include any adjustments that might result from the outcome of this uncertainty.